-During the course of fiscal year 2016, the School District amended its general fund budget as needed.
+During the course of fiscal year 2017, the School District amended its general fund budget as needed.
 The School District uses zero-based budgeting to propose its annual budget.
 Any adjustments to the original budget, as governed by Board policy, are reflected in the working budget and presented to the Board with explanations for any significant variances.

-For the general fund, the final budgeted revenues of \$263.2 million reflect an increase to the original budgeted amount of \$261.6 million by \$1.6 million.
-This difference was primarily due to increases in budgeted state and federal revenues of \$1.1 million and \$0.4 million, respectively.
-Actual revenues of \$263.8 million were more than the final budgeted amount by \$0.5 million.
+For the general fund, the final budgeted revenues of \$275.4 million reflect an increase to the original budgeted amount of \$269.6 million by \$5.8 million.
+This difference was primarily due to increases in budgeted state and federal revenues of \$4.4 million and \$2.1 million, respectively.
+Actual revenues of \$274.4 million were less than the final budgeted amount by \$1.0 million.

-The final budgeted expenditures of \$262.8 million reflect an increase to the original budgeted amount of \$262.5 million by \$0.3 million.
-This difference was primarily due to an increase in improvement of instructional services of \$2.0 million, and a decrease of \$1.4 million in food services operation.
-The final budgeted amount of \$262.8 million exceeded the actual expenditures by \$2.5 million.
+The final budgeted expenditures of \$276.4 million reflect an increase to the original budgeted amount of \$271.6 million by \$4.8 million.
+This difference was primarily due to an increase in instruction of \$2.2 million, an increase in improvement of instructional services of \$0.7 million and increases in pupil services and student transportation services of \$0.6 million each.
+The final budgeted amount of \$276.4 million exceeded the actual expenditures by \$2.0 million.

-General fund revenues exceeded expenditures by \$3.5 million.
 The School District has made a concerted effort to maintain an appropriate fund balance for current and future operations.